-Unfortunately, with the downturn in the economy, there is a severe increase in the number of people who are filing for jobless benefits.
+Unfortunately, with the downturn in the economy, there is an increase in the number of people who are filing for jobless benefits.
 However, you must know a few things before you visit your Pennsylvania Unemployment Office, so you are more ready for the process, the paperwork and the requirements.
 Filing for your jobless benefits is often very confusing and difficult.
 It appears that it simply compounds strain of not having a job, and just draws on your self-esteem and confidence.
 Despite this, before you start your paperwork to file for laid-off benefits at your PA unemployment office, you can effortlessly register on their website and attempt to find a new job at the two websites that they provide employment information.

 Determining Your Benefits Amount